-Stationary observations in small research catchments are the main source of information on the physical mechanisms of runoff formation and changes of hydrological cycle.
-But such observations are often expensive to maintain (especially in hard-to-reach regions), require large number of specialists, and are difficult to perform without additional support from the state or other interested stakeholders.
-In these conditions, the information for improving the models can also be integrated from short-term studies at certain landscapes and watersheds.
-The concept of such studies was proposed by Vinogradov (1988), he called it "nonstationary research watersheds and plots".
-The idea was further developed by Vinogradova and Vinogradov (2014) and Gartsman and Shamov (2015) who called this approach "mobile watershed".
+The information for parameterizing and improving hydrological models can be integrated from short-term studies in certain landscapes and watersheds where it would be expensive to maintain research facilities longer-term (especially in hard-to-reach regions).
+The concept of such studies was proposed by Vinogradov (1988); he called it "nonstationary research watersheds and plots".
+The idea was further developed by Vinogradova and Vinogradov (2014) and Gartsman and Shamov (2015) who called this approach a "mobile watershed".
 According to this approach, one or several indicative watersheds or plots are selected in the study area.
 The research visits are short-term (approximately from 2-3 weeks to 2 months) and last for several years.
-The observations are vaster and less detailed.

-Conducting short-term intensive observations on specially selected representative watersheds, despite their fragmentation, allow formulating a general idea of the conditions of runoff formation and hydrological phenomena of the territory in question, and most importantly, approximate quantitative assessment of the parameters of mathematical models of hydrological processes (Vinogradov & Vinogradova, 2014).
-However, not having in their basis the tasks of model development and parametrization, or refining existing methods for calculating the flow characteristics, such observations lose most of their value and do not justify the investment.
+Conducting short-term intensive observations on specially selected representative watersheds, allows the formulation of a general idea of the conditions of runoff formation and hydrological phenomena of the territory in question, and most importantly, approximate quantitative assessment of the parameters of mathematical models of hydrological processes (Vinogradov & Vinogradova, 2014).
+However, if the data collection is not carried out with the intent of model development and parametrization, or refining existing methods for calculating flow characteristics, such observations lose most of their value and do not justify the investment.

-The three-years extensive observations at the Suntar-Khayata Station can be regarded as the good example of such approach.
-Among the others expeditions to remote regions we may mention historical studies at the Putorano Plateau in 1988-1990 (Reports..., 1988-1990), recent studies at Chukotka (Tregubov et al., 2020) and the Lena River delta (Tarbeeva et al., 2020).
-We emphasize the need for open access to the detailed hydrometeorological data of such research sites which can provide the opportunity for multi-criteria assessment of hydrological models in different conditions of permafrost zone (e.g. Fang et al., 2018; Makarieva 2017, 2018a; Rasouli et al., 2019).
+The three-year extensive observations at the Suntar-Khayata Station can be regarded as a good example of such an approach.
+Among other expeditions to remote regions we may mention historical studies at the Putorano Plateau in 1988-1990 (Reports..., 1988-1990), recent studies at Chukotka (Tregubov et al., 2020) and the Lena River delta (Tarbeeva et al., 2020).
+We emphasize the need for open access to the detailed hydrometeorological data of such research sites which can provide the opportunity for multi-criteria assessment of hydrological models in different conditions found in the permafrost zone (e.g. Fang et al., 2018; Makarieva 2017, 2018a; Rasouli et al., 2019).